rmukh/spherical_ridgelets/README.md

 # How to start

 ## The easiest way to build as a standalone application (Linux)

+You can run the script *linux_standalone_build.sh* to perform all steps described below.

 1. Download or clone repository.

         git clone https://github.com/research-enthusiast/spherical_ridgelets.git